AustinWildgrube/RaverBot/README.md

   - If you would like to keep RethinkDB running 24/7 you can run `$ nohup rethinkdb &`
 - Run `npm start` in the RaverBot directory to start the bot
   - If you would like to keep the bot running 24/7 you can run `$ nohup npm start &`
+- Invite the bot to your server putting the URL in your browser `https://discordapp.com/oauth2/authorize?client_id=540018685000155156&permissions=8&scope=bot1`
+- The bot may only add roles lower than itself.
+To safe gaurd against it not working, make sure the bots role is the highest on the list

 ## Updating
 #### [Changelog](CHANGELOG.md)